norbert-acedanski/pdf-processing/README.md

 1. Copy text you need to process to a .txt file and save it.
 2. Make sure, that _targetFileName_ variable is set properly.
 3. Count the number of lines in each paragraph and put it in _numberOfLinesInEachParagraph_ list.
-4. Set _makeAdditionalSpacesBetweenParagraphs_ and _makeTabulationsAtTheBeginningOfTheParagraph_ variables accordingly.
+4. Set _makeAdditionalSpacesBetweenParagraphs_,  _makeTabulationsAtTheBeginningOfTheParagraph_ and _fullyJustifyParagraph_ variables accordingly.
 5. Run the script.
 6. After successful execution, 2 files should be created: .docx and .txt file with processed text.